Sign Up for a Free Account

 Key points

-• Anatomic classification of neuropathy includes (1) fiber type (motor vs. sensory, large vs. small, somatic vs. autonomic), (2) portion of fiber affected (axon vs. myelin), and (3) distribution of nerves affected (length-dependent, length-independent, focal, and multifocal).
+• Anatomic classification of neuropathy includes (1) fiber type (motor vs. sensory, large vs. small, somatic vs. autonomic), (2) component of fiber affected (axon vs. myelin), and (3) distribution of nerves affected (length-dependent, length-independent, focal, and multifocal).

-• Nerve conduction studies and needle electromyography (EMG) are the standard for large fiber polyneuropathy diagnosis.
+• Nerve conduction studies and needle electromyography (EMG) are valuable in evaluating large fiber polyneuropathy diagnosis.
 They aid in distinguishing axonal and demyelinating components, assessing neuropathy severity, following progression or response to treatment, and helping exclude mimics of polyneuropathy such as myopathy, neuronopathy, plexopathy, or polyradiculopathy.
-Skin biopsy that assesses epidermal nerve fiber density and sweat gland nerve fiber density is helpful for small fiber neuropathy diagnosis.

 Historical note and terminology